Krewe of Bacchus names ‘Entourage’ star as Bacchus LV

 Krewe leaders say they are thrilled to have the Emmy and Golden Globe nominee join them as Bacchus LV.

 “We are thrilled that Kevin Dillon will be joining us as Bacchus LV,” said Brennan.
-“Kevin follows in our long tradition of outstanding entertainers who delight the crowds and make Mardi Gras even more enjoyable,” said Clark Brennan, Captain of the Krewe of Bacchus.
+“Kevin follows in our long tradition of outstanding entertainers who delight the crowds and make Mardi Gras even more enjoyable,” said Krewe of Bacchus Captain Clark Brennan.

-The theme of the upcoming parade if “Take A Number Please” which will include 32 hand-painted floats all with titles containing numbers.
-For example 20,000 Leagues Under the Sea, 1600 Pennsylvania Avenue, and 12 Days of Christmas.
+The theme of the upcoming parade is “Take A Number Please,” which will include 32 hand-painted floats all with titles containing numbers.
+For example: 20,000 Leagues Under the Sea, 1600 Pennsylvania Avenue and 12 Days of Christmas.

-Signature throws for 2024 include king cake pillows, signature socks depicting each float, lighted clown wigs, and much more.
+Signature throws for 2024 include king cake pillows, signature socks depicting each float, lighted clown wigs and more.

 Dillion will join the long line of men to hold the prestigious title such as Robin Thicke, Bob Hope, Danny Kaye, Anthony Mackie, Will Ferrell, Nicolas Cage and Drew Carey.